Andy Straden

-Andy Straden (also spelled Stradan) (November 27, 1897 – June 1967) was a United States soccer forward who was a member of the 1924 U.S. Olympic Team and played professionally in the first American Soccer League.
+Andy Straden (also spelled Stradan) (November 27, 1897 – June 1967) was a soccer forward who was a member of the 1924 U.S. Olympic Team and played professionally in the first American Soccer League.

 American Soccer League

 Straden, was an amateur player in the early 1920s with Fleisher Yarn when the team won the 1924 National Amateur Cup.
 That summer, he was selected to play with the United States at the Summer Olympics.
-When he returned to the United States, Straden rejoined Fleisher Yarn for the 1924-1925 American Soccer League season.
-This was Yarn’s first season as a professional club and its first season in the ASL.
-Straden scored twenty goals in thirty-four games that season before moving to the Shawsheen Indians for the start of the 1925-1926 season.
+When he returned to America, Straden rejoined Fleisher Yarn for the 1924-1925 American Soccer League season.
+This was Yarn's first season as a professional club and its first season in the ASL.
+Straden scored twenty goals in thirty-four games that season before moving to the Shawsheen Indians for the start of the 1925–1926 season.
 However, the Indians folded two months into the season and he ended the season with the New York Giants.
-He played only two games with the Giants during the 1926-1927 season and retired.
+He played only two games with the Giants during the 1926–1927 season and retired.